-I The valuation of non-market impacts is a challenging but important element of appraisal, and should be attempted wherever feasible.
-This Annex outlines techniques on how to value non-market impacts, and some typical applications such as time-savings, health benefits, prevented fatality, design quality, and the environment.
+Social Cost Benefit Analysis seeks to assess the net value of a policy or project to society as a whole.
+The valuation of non-market impacts is a challenging but essential element of this, and should be attempted wherever feasible.
+The full value of goods such as health, educational success, family and community stability, and environmental assets cannot simply be inferred from market prices, but we should not neglect such important social impacts in policy making.
+This Annex outlines techniques for valuing non-market impacts, and some typical applications such as time-savings, health benefits, prevented fatality, design quality, and the environment.
 These approaches can be complex but are equally as important as market impacts.